 You may not have time to go to networking events in person.
 There are other ways to expand your professional network.
 You can join an online network, and you can sing up for an online or phone informational interview.

 LinkedIn is a website where you can connect to other people in the workforce.
-It is kind of like Facebook for work.
+It is like Facebook, but for work.
+You create a profile that talks about your professional experience.
 You can talk to people, look for jobs, and post and read articles.
 It is most popular in the US but more people around the world are using it.
 The first step is to register for a LinkedIn profile.

 An informational interview is a conversation with someone who is in a job you want to do.
 This conversation can be in person, on the phone, or on a computer video call.
 The interview should last about 30 minutes.
 The goal is to hear about their experiences and get advice.
 Did they need a certificate?
 Why did their resume look better than others?